A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel approach for safely approximating distributionally robust optimization problems where one-dimensional indicator functions are allowed.
-We have shown that a suitably discretized formulation yields a mixed-integer linear optimization model.
-Under some assumptions on the feasible and ambiguity sets, we have proven that the MIP formulation converges to the true robust counterpart which shows the high quality of the reformulation.
+In this paper, we have presented a novel approach for safely approximating distributionally robust optimization problems where non-convex one-dimensional indicator functions are allowed.
+We have shown that a suitably discretized formulation yields safe approximation that is a mixed-integer linear program under mild assumptions.
+For moment-constrained ambiguity sets, we have proven that the reformulation of the inner problem converges to the true inner problem, which shows the high quality of the safe approximation.
 The fact that indicator functions can be included in the model pushes the applicability of duality-based reformulations of distributional robustness significantly beyond convexity.

+In future work, one might build on the present work on indicator functions to consider DRO constraints that allow more complex nonlinear interactions $v(x,t)$ between the decision and random variables.
+Moreover, the definition of ambiguity sets could be further expanded by incorporating additional classes of constraints.
+Nevertheless, the computational results presented in this paper demonstrate that the formulation introduced here already yields strong results of high practical relevance.